Shane Simpson

 ssimpson@simpsons.com.au

-Shane Simpson established the firm in 1986.
+Shane Simpson established the firm in 1986 having founded the Arts Law Centre of Australia in 1983.

-In 2011, the Federal Government awarded Shane a Member of the Order of Australia (AM) for his service to the law and to the arts through leading roles in intellectual property and entertainment law, and as a contributor to a range of cultural organisations.
+In 2011, the Federal Government appointed Shane a Member of the Order of Australia (AM) for his service to the law and to the arts through leading roles in intellectual property and entertainment law, and as a contributor to a range of cultural organisations.

-He has lectured extensively on the law relating to intellectual property, new technology, publishing, visual arts, music and museums.
-Shane has written or edited numerous books including: Music Business, Museums and Galleries: a Practical Legal Handbook, The Visual Artist and the Law in Australia, Discovery and Interrogatories, Music -The Business and the Law, and numerous articles in both Australian and international periodicals, most of which tackle various aspects of the often difficult relationship between copyright, innovation, arts practice, and the legal system.
-His current project is ‘Collections Law: Legal Issues in Archives Galleries Libraries and Museums‘.
-He headed the Federal Government Inquiry into “Copyright Collecting Societies in Australia” and acts as a consultant to governments, NGO’s, other law firms, institutions and major corporations, both nationally and internationally.
+Shane has lectured extensively on the law relating to intellectual property, new technology, publishing, visual arts, music and museums.
+He has written or edited numerous books including, “Music -The Business and the Law (with Greg Stevens); “Museums and Galleries: A Practical Legal Handbook”; “Music Business” ; “The Visual Artist and the Law in Australia”; “Discovery and Interrogatories”; “Collections Law and Ethics: Galleries Libraries, archives & Museums” and numerous articles in both Australian and international periodicals, most of which tackle various aspects of the often difficult relationship between copyright, innovation, arts practice, and the legal system.
+He headed the Australian Government inquiries into “Copyright Collecting Societies in Australia” (leading to the establishment of a collecting society for visual arts and design in Australia) and the “Review of the Protection of Movable Cultural Heritage Act 1986” (“Borders of Culture”.
+He acts as a consultant to governments, NGO’s, other law firms, institutions and major corporations, both nationally and internationally.